Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Methods

-\subsection{Stochastic Regularization in Hypernetworks}
+\subsection{Stochastic regularization in hypernetworks}

-In spite of demonstrating very good continual learning performance in a variety of domains \cite{von2019continual, huang2021continual, auddy2022continual, brahma2021hypernetworks}, a shortcoming of hypernetworks is that the regularization effort for training a hypernetwork increases for each new task leading to a cumulative training cost of $\mathcal{O}(N^2)$ for $N$ tasks.
-This occurs due to the iteration over the stored task embeddings of all previous tasks in \myequation{eq:hn_loss_step2}.
-A possible solution to this problem, as proposed in~\cite{von2019continual}, is to use a random subset (of fixed size) of past task embeddings for regularization.
-Thus, for learning the $m^\upth$ task, the hypernetwork loss function in the second optimization step in \myequation{eq:hn_loss_step2} becomes
+Hypernetworks are a suitable choice for CL~\cite{von2019continual, huang2021continual, auddy2022continual, brahma2021hypernetworks}, but their regularization cost increases for each new task, leading to a cumulative training cost of $\mathcal{O}(N^2)$ for $N$ tasks.
+This occurs due to iterating over stored task embeddings of all previous tasks~(\myequation{eq:hn_loss_step2}).
+A solution to this problem, proposed by~\cite{von2019continual}, is to use a random subset (of fixed size) of past task embeddings for regularization.
+Thus, for learning the $m^\upth$ task, the hypernetwork loss function in the second optimization step (\myequation{eq:hn_loss_step2}) becomes